University campus in Utah

 Industry & Workforce

-Utah has emerged as a vibrant hub for data science education and career opportunities.
+Utah is a vibrant hub for data science education and career opportunities.
 The state hosts 22 institutions offering data science programs across all degree levels, with 1,786 bachelor's completions and 712 master's completions annually (IPEDS).
-This robust educational ecosystem is supported by major employers including Intermountain Healthcare, Goldman Sachs, and Adobe, which actively recruit graduates from Utah's top-ranked institutions.
+This strong educational ecosystem is supported by major employers including Intermountain Healthcare, Goldman Sachs, and Adobe, which actively recruit graduates from Utah's top-ranked institutions.
 The Salt Lake City and Provo-Orem metropolitan areas serve as epicenters for tech innovation, offering abundant internship and employment opportunities for data science students.

 Salary Outlook